kabedkaca/Power-BI-Healthcare-Dashboard/README.md

-# Power-BI-Healthcare-Dashboard
+# Power-BI-Hospital-Patient-Wait-List-Dashboard
-An ongoing project from AtoZ for Healthcare Dashboard Development Process
+An ongoing project from AtoZ for Hospital Patient Dashboard Development Process

 #### Process
 <details>